Rye Sourdough Bread – Variations on a Theme

 - Turn the loaf out of the proving basket, if using, onto a greased baking tray.
 Otherwise, dust with a little spelt flour and slash the top 2-4 times with a sharp knife if liked.

-- Turn the oven down to 200℃ and bake for 40 minutes or until the bread sounds hollow when the base is tapped. allow a further 10 minutes or so if baking in a tin.
+- Place the bread in the oven and turn the temperature down to 200℃ (400℉, Gas 6).
+Bake for 40 minutes or until the bread sounds hollow when the base is tapped.
+Allow a further 10 minutes or so if baking in a tin.
 Place on a wire rack to cool.

 This post contains affiliate links to.
 Links are marked with an *.
 Buying through a link will not cost you any more, but I will get a small commission.
 Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.